-- a) We all need extra support. - b) Talking to someone about your feelings can help. - c) Support is available at [insert information].
+- a) We can all benefit from extra support. - b) Talking to someone about your feelings can help. - c) Support is available at [insert information].

 TOPIC: MASS VIOLENCE - SAFE TO RETURN (CLIENTS/PUBLIC)

 QUESTION: HOW DO I KNOW IT'S SAFE TO RETURN TO THIS BUILDING?